Prince Edward Island: Economy

-As a legacy of the island's colonial history, the provincial government enforces extremely strict rules for non-resident land ownership, especially since the PEI Lands Protection Act of 1982.
+As a legacy of the island's colonial history, the provincial government enforces strict rules for non-resident land ownership, especially since the PEI Lands Protection Act of 1982.
 Residents and corporations are limited to maximum holdings of 400 and 1,200 hectares respectively.
 There are also restrictions on non-resident ownership of shorelines.
+Some groups, however, such as the Buddhist organization Bliss and Wisdom, have been accused of exploiting loopholes in the lands protection legislation to purchase vast quantities of land.

 Lobster traps at the harbour of Naufrage.
 Lobster fishing continues to be a major economic sector for coastal communities.

 Many of the province's coastal communities rely upon shellfish harvesting, particularly lobster fishing as well as oyster fishing and mussel farming.

 The island's economy has grown significantly over the last decade in key areas of innovation.
 Aerospace, bioscience, information and communications technology, and renewable energy have been a focus for growth and diversification.
 Aerospace alone now accounts for over 25% of the province's international exports and is the island's fourth largest industry at $355 million in annual sales.
 The bioscience industry employs over 1,300 people and generates over $150 million in sales.

 The sale of carbonated beverages such as beer and soft drinks in non-refillable containers, such as aluminum cans or plastic bottles, was banned in 1976 as an environmental measure in response to public concerns over litter.
 Beer and soft drink companies opted to use refillable glass bottles for their products which were redeemable at stores and bottle depots.

 Though often environmental and economic agendas may be at odds, the ‘ban the can’ legislation, along with being environmentally driven, was also economically motivated as it protected jobs.
 Seaman's Beverages, a bottling company and carbonated beverage manufacturer, was established in 1939 and a major employer in Charlottetown, Prince Edward Island.
 Making it illegal to retail cans led to a bigger share of the carbonated beverage market for Seamans.
 Seamans Beverages was eventually acquired by Pepsi Bottling Group Inc in 2002 prior to the lifting of the legislation.